 BIMCO's position on "cyber risk management" has been approved by the BIMCO Board of Directors.

 Information Technology (IT) and Operating Technology (OT) systems onboard ships are used for a multitude of purposes, such as controlling engines and associated systems, cargo management, navigational systems, administration, etc. Until recent years, these systems were commonly isolated from each other and from any external shore-based systems.
 The increased integration of systems and the greater use of digital ship-to-shore communication and data links now exposes ships to cyber security risks.

 Cyber security threats are dynamic in nature and protection against cyber incidents is a continuous “catching-up” task.
 Regulations tend to be static and the nature of a regulatory process often renders them ineffective by the time they are adopted.

-BIMCO, CLIA, ICS, INTERCARGO, INTERTANKO, IUMI and OCIMF have published version 2.0 of the Guidelines on Cyber Security onboard Ships (commonly referred to as the BIMCO Guidelines), which offer guidance to shipowners and operators on how to assess their operations and develop the necessary procedures and actions to improve resilience and maintain integrity of cyber systems onboard their ships.
-It is a “living” document that will be updated to reflect the development of cyber security threats and new technical and procedural mitigation measures.
+BIMCO, CLIA, ICS, INTERCARGO, InterManager, INTERTANKO, IUMI, OCIMF and WSC have published version 3.0 of the Guidelines on Cyber Security onboard Ships (commonly referred to as the BIMCO Guidelines), which offer guidance to shipowners and operators on how to assess their operations and develop the necessary procedures and actions to improve resilience and maintain integrity of cyber systems onboard their ships.

 Cyber risks should be appropriately addressed in safety management systems no later than the first annual verification of the company's International Safety Management (ISM) code’s Document of Compliance after 1 January 2021.

-- Continuous development of the BIMCO industry guidelines, their implementation on all ships are essential to address cyber security risks.
+- Continuous development of the guidelines on cyber security, their implementation on all ships are recommended to address cyber security risks.

-- Training and education are essential as mitigating measures.
-Users and external groups pose cyber security risks and awareness needs to be raised in the industry.
+- Training is a key risk mitigating measure.
+Users and external parties pose cyber security threats, and awareness needs to be raised in the industry.
+In the case training requirements are formalised, pragmatic solutions should be included to take into account the rapidly changing cyber threat.